 Fiddler: A Miracle of Miracles with Broadway Actor Michael Bernardi

-Broadway and London West End Actress, Al Silber, had planned to appear at our festival, but she has been offered a gig in London that is too good to pass up.
-That's showbusiness.
-We congratulate Al and wish her luck.
 We are so pleased to welcome Michael Bernardi to our festival.
 Michael appears in the film and is the youngest person to ever play Tevye on Broadway.
 He is the son of the late Herschel Bernardi who played Tevye on Broadway in 1971.
+Michael will participate in a Q & A and entertain us with some music.
 Click here to learn more about Michael.

 The evening will still begin with a fabulous reception (tickets will be limited) at 6:30 p.m. followed by the film at the Carmel High School Center for the Performing Arts.
+Special guest appearances by Reg Huston and Alisa Fineman.
 To learn more about the film, click here.

 CJFF Presents Violins of Hope in Exclusive Area Appearance